The 2023 Brian Chambers award

-A short interview with Shona about her research has been recorded.
+A short interview with Henrique about his research has been recorded.
 To see it, click on the small white ‘play’ triangle above.

-A short interview with Lester about his research has been recorded.
+A short interview with Sara about her research has been recorded.

-A short interview with Joe about his research has been recorded.
+A short interview with Thomas about his research has been recorded.

 Brian Chambers award